muratk5n/thirdwave/en/README.md

 ---

-"Ramped-up domestic production of green hydrogen and ammonia makes perfect sense for South Korea.
+"[4/2021] Ramped-up domestic production of green hydrogen and ammonia makes perfect sense for South Korea.
 Last month a deal was signed between Australia-based Origin Energy and steelmaker POSCO for the supply of green hydrogen in the form of green ammonia, produced at Origin’s to-be-developed, hydro-powered ammonia production facility in Bell Bay, Tasmania.
 Although POSCO is aiming for the import of zero-carbon feedstock to be only temporary, the sheer scale of their goal to produce 5 million tonnes of clean hydrogen in South Korea by 2050 is readily apparent"

 [[-]](https://www.ammoniaenergy.org/articles/south-korean-update/)